-This One Pan Tandoori Chicken recipe gives you juicy, succulent, smokey flavored chicken without the need for the tandoor (clay oven)!
-All you need is the stovetop, a nonstick skillet/pan and 30 minutes cooking time.
+This One Pan Tandoori Chicken recipe gives you juicy, succulent, smoky-flavored chicken without the need for the tandoor (clay oven)!
+All you need is the stovetop, a nonstick skillet/pan, and 30 minutes of cooking time.

 Why you’ll love this tandoori chicken recipe

-Beetroot powder/ toxin free red food coloring Restaurants usually add a lot of red food color to tandoori chicken and tikkas.
-We’ll keep it toxin free with beetroot powder.
-I have also purchased plant based food coloring at Whole Foods.
+Restaurants usually add a lot of red food coloring to tandoori chicken and tikkas.
+We’ll keep it toxin-free with beetroot powder.
+I have also purchased plant-based food coloring at Whole Foods.

 Make the marinade.
 Put all the marinade ingredients into a large bowl and whisk till well combined.
 Set aside.